-Jennifer Daly formally from Shopify walks us through effective email marketing strategies.
+Jennifer Daly (formerly of Shopify) walks us through effective email marketing strategies.
 You can use email marketing to boost customer activation, increase retention, and receive feedback on your product or service.

 Email marketing can be a great way to activate customers—it opens communication between you and your market.